-MOF LTD and MOF LP transferred all of their respective interests in the Loan Assets to MOF I BDC in exchange for membership interests in MOF I BDC.
-As a result, MOF LTD owned approximately 90% of the outstanding MOF I BDC membership interests and MOF LP owned approximately 10% of the outstanding MOF I BDC membership interests.
-In addition, MOF I BDC had a 100% interest in the Loan Assets.
-Each of MOF LTD and MOF LP then contributed their respective MOF I BDC membership interests to Medley Capital BDC LLC, a second newly formed Delaware limited liability company, in exchange for Medley Capital BDC LLC membership interests.
-As a result, MOF I BDC became a wholly-owned subsidiary of Medley Capital BDC LLC.
-Medley Capital BDC LLC then converted into Medley Capital Corporation, a Delaware corporation.
+MOF LTD and MOF LP have transferred all of their respective interests in the Loan Assets to MOF I BDC in exchange for membership interests in MOF I BDC.
+As a result, MOF LTD owns approximately 90% of the outstanding MOF I BDC membership interests and MOF LP owns approximately 10% of the outstanding MOF I BDC membership interests.
+In addition, MOF I BDC has a 100% interest in the Loan Assets.
+Each of MOF LTD and MOF LP will then, immediately prior to the completion of this offering, contribute their respective MOF I BDC membership interests to Medley Capital BDC LLC, a second newly formed Delaware limited liability company, in exchange for Medley Capital BDC LLC membership interests.
+MOF I BDC will, thereafter, be a wholly-owned subsidiary of Medley Capital BDC LLC.
+Medley Capital BDC LLC will then convert into Medley Capital Corporation, a Delaware corporation, immediately prior to the completion of this offering.
 For more information regarding the Loan Assets, see "Portfolio Companies".

-For purposes of determining the fair value of the MOF I BDC membership interests of MOF LTD and MOF LP contributed to Medley Capital BDC LLC, we engaged independent third-party valuation firms to establish the Transfer Value for all of the loan participations owned by MOF I BDC.
+For purposes of determining the fair value of the MOF I BDC membership interests of MOF LTD and MOF LP to be contributed to Medley Capital BDC LLC, we engaged independent third-party valuation firms to establish the Transfer Value for all of the loan participations owned by MOF I BDC.
 Specifically, the fair value of the loan participations other than with respect to Geneva Wood Fuels LLC and Applied Natural Gas Fuels, Inc. were determined as of September 30, 2010.
 The fair value of the Geneva Wood Fuels LLC and Applied Natural Gas Fuels, Inc. loan participations were determined as of October 1, 2010 and December 31, 2010, respectively.
 We refer to each of these valuation dates as a "Valuation Date" in this prospectus.

-The Transfer Value of \$84.1 million for the loan participations was approved by our board of directors (which includes a majority of independent directors).
-Between the applicable Valuation Date and the Transfer Date, the Transfer Value for the loan participations was adjusted to reflect any interim period interest accrued, net of actual cash payments received, subsequent to the Valuation Date with respect to the loan participations, consistent with GAAP accounting recognition of accrued interest.
-The board of directors subsequently approved the Transfer Value with adjustments for payment-in-kind interest and accrued interest thereon.
+The Transfer Value for the loan participations has been approved by our board of directors (which includes a majority of independent directors).
+Between the applicable Valuation Date and the Transfer Date, which will be immediately prior to the consummation of the initial public offering, the Transfer Value for the loan participations will be adjusted to reflect any interim period interest accrued, net of actual cash payments received, subsequent to the Valuation Date with respect to the loan participations, consistent with GAAP accounting recognition of accrued interest.

-Finally, there was be a Bring Down on the Transfer Date that was conducted by the independent third-party valuation firms to confirm that there had been no material change in the Transfer Value for the loan participations other than an adjustment relating to the interim period accrued interest, net of actual cash payments received.
+Finally, there will be a Bring Down on the Transfer Date that will be conducted by the independent third-party valuation firms to confirm that there has been no material change in the Transfer Value for the loan participations other than an adjustment relating to the interim period accrued interest, net of actual cash payments received